CameronFoxly/Quadtree-image-effector/README.md

 # Quadtree Image Effector

-A web appthat applies quadtree-based effects to pixalate images, and then allows users to selectively reveal the original image or grid structure through brushing interactions, before downloading the resulting image as a png.
+A web app that applies quadtree-based effects to pixalate images, and then allows users to selectively reveal the original image or grid structure through brushing interactions, before downloading the resulting image as a png.

 Latest build deployed to: